-- 1. Remove the top and side access panels at the condensing unit - 2.
-Locate the high pressure switch near the compressor - 3.
+- 1. Remove the side access panel at the condensing unit - 2.
+Locate the high-pressure switch near the compressor - 3.
 Push in the reset button until it locks into position. - 4.
 Re-install top and side access panels

 Advanced Troubleshooting